Starting at St. Anne’s

 ST. ANNE'S YEAR 7 SUMMER SCHOOL

-St. Anne’s Summer school is a fun and informal introduction to St. Anne’s Catholic High School for Girls for year 7 students.
+St. Anne’s Summer school is a fun and informal introduction to St. Anne’s Catholic High School for Girls for invited students, with a variety of fun and interactive sessions.
 Summer school takes place during the first week of the summer holiday when the school is closed to all other year groups.
-All year 6 students who have accepted a place to join us in September are invited to attend.

 ST. ANNE'S YEAR 7 SUMMER PROJECT 2022